Chapter 6

 The farmhouse glowed beneath the darkening November sky, its windows spilling light onto the snow-dusted yard.
 They grabbed their bags from behind the seat and stepped out into the cold.
 Snowflakes caught in their hair as they climbed the steps to the porch.

 They let themselves in and were greeted by the scent of woodsmoke and cinnamon, and the low murmur of voices coming from the living room.
-Matthew ushered Alex in with a grin.
+Matthew ushered Alex in with a theatrical flourish.

 “Welcome to our humble home—brace yourself!”